Carlow GAA

 The Carlow County Board of the Gaelic Athletic Association (GAA) (Cumann Luthchleas Gael Coiste Ceatharlach) or Carlow GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Carlow and the Carlow county teams.

 The Carlow county football team play in the Leinster Senior Football Championship and in Division 3 of the Allianz Football League for 2019.
-The Carlow county hurling team compete in the Joe McDonagh Cup, the second tier of the Leinster Senior Hurling Championship, and in Division 1B of the National Hurling League in 2019.
+The Carlow county hurling team compete in the Joe McDonagh Cup, the second tier of the all-Ireland Senior Hurling Championship, and in Division 1B of the National Hurling League in 2019.

 Football

 Clubs

 Clubs contest the Carlow Senior Football Championship.
 That competition's most successful club is Éire Óg, with 29 titles.

 Carlow clubs have a decent record in the All-Ireland Senior Club Football Championship. Éire Óg has five Leinster titles, while O'Hanrahans has one. Éire Óg was deprived of the All-Ireland club title in 1993 by Cork's O'Donovan Rossa of Skibbereen.
 The club was defeated by 1-7 to 0-8 after a replay in Limerick, after being controversially denied a winning goal in injury time.
 The team had to make do with immortality of a different kind; they are seen togged out in 1920-style kit, posing as the Tipperary Bloody Sunday team in Neil Jordan's film Michael Collins, against a Kilmacud Crokes team filling in as Dublin.